nanobox-io/nanobox-guides/articles/elixir/phoenix/configure-phoenix.md

 You can visit the [writable_dirs](https://docs.nanobox.io/boxfile/web/#writable-directories) doc for more information about this node.

 ## Add Streaming Logs
-Although our app is now able to write it's logs to log files, if want it to stream those logs to the nanobox dashboard we'll need to add a `log_watch` path to the boxfile:
+Although our app is now able to write it's logs to log files, if you want it to stream those logs to the nanobox dashboard we'll need to add a `log_watch` path to the boxfile:

 ```yaml
 web.main: